linzhoucool/ObjectOrientedJavascript/FinalProject.md

 ### Moving the Characters
 Games are built with frames.
 Many small movements of a over the course of many frames makes it seem like objects are moving.
-We need to determine the how big this movement is, from the left to right of the canvas.
+We need to determine the how big (or small) this movement must be, from the left to right of the canvas.
 Think of this as the speed of your enemy and player.

-Every few hundred millisecods the Udacity `engine.js` file will update call the `update` method that we write.
+Every few hundred millisecods the Udacity `engine.js` file will call the `update` method that we write, so determining movement and collisions should happen inside this method.